danielharrell/open-eyes-lect-2017-18/Open.md

 corruption, laying us open, like a broken jar, to whatever lies outside.
 Once Odysseus is no longer master of his door, we could say it no longer opens from the inside, to contain the outside in an act of recognition.
-The door now only opens from the outside, and exposes the inside to an act of transgression.
+His door now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed get into the house of Odysseus.
-Or the corpses, and how *they* get into the eyes of Leontius, once he loses his mastery of them, and can no longer open them from within.
+Or the corpses, and how *they* get into the eyes of Leontius, once he loses his command over them, and can no longer open them, so we might say, from within.

 ## Awareness {#awareness}

 On this account, then, only mere openness can be boundless.
 True openness is always bounded, or closed.
-And we can deepen the account, to argue that even mere openness must be bounded, to gain any semblance of boundlessness.
+And we can deepen the account, to conclude that even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier
 suggestion: the open eyes of awareness.
+This gives us a different way to think about the open eyes of Leontius.
-For example: the open eyes of Leontius.
-On the one hand, his loss of command over them exposes him, like a broken jar, to whatever lies outside.
-Yet on the other hand, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
+For while his loss of command over them exposes him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
 His liberated eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.

 And this perfection of outer sight seems matched, even surpassed, by inner sight.
 For Leontius is able to damn his eyes, despite his loss of command over them.
-"There, ye wretches, take your fill of the fine spectacle!"<!--Perhaps change quote here to one that uses word "damn"--> His eyes may be freed of him, and in that sense have become unbounded; yet the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+"Look for yourselves," so he tells them, "you evil wretches, take your fill of the beautiful sight."
+His eyes remain his despite their liberation from him, as their becoming unbounded leads not to blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
 This suggests that mere openness can only be as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.

 The case of Odysseus suggests the same more dramatically.
 For while the suitors may get through his door, they will